TracyH0407/sparkify/README.md

 - Decision Tree Classifier (DTC)
 - Gradient Boosted Tree Classifier (GBT)

+The best model based on model accuracy and F1 score is saved [here](DecisionTree.model).

 ### More details
 The code can be found at [Sparkify.ipynb](Sparkify.ipynb).